open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The [MetricReader.Collect](#collect) method allows general-purpose `MetricExporter` instances to explicitly initiate collection, commonly used with pull-based metrics collection.
-A common sub-class of `MetricReader`, the periodic exporting `MetricReader` SHOULD be provided to be used typically with push-based metrics collection.
+A common implementation of `MetricReader`, the [periodic exporting `MetricReader`](#periodic-exporting-metricreader) SHOULD be provided to be used typically with push-based metrics collection.

 The `MetricReader` MUST ensure that data points from OpenTelemetry [instruments](./api.md#instrument) are output in the configured aggregation